andyatkinson/andyatkinson.github.io/_posts/2026-04-20-rds-postgresql-scaling-aws-christmas-day.md

 The trade-off is the possibility of unbounded slot growth for inactive slots, and pg_wal filling the storage volume causing [Postgres to shut down](https://www.netdata.cloud/guides/postgres/postgres-wal-disk-full/) (Docs for Postgres 16.x).

-This is even documented in community Postgres under [Disk Full Failure](https://www.postgresql.org/docs/16/disk-full.html) (Docs for Postgres 16.x) or under "No space left on device" [ENOSPC](https://wiki.postgresql.org/wiki/ENOSPC) on the wiki.
+This is documented in community Postgres under [Disk Full Failure](https://www.postgresql.org/docs/16/disk-full.html) (Docs for Postgres 16.x) or under "No space left on device" [ENOSPC](https://wiki.postgresql.org/wiki/ENOSPC) on the wiki.
 > The server will crash and run crash recovery.

 One way to limit the growth is to set [`max_slot_wal_keep_size`](https://postgresqlco.nf/doc/en/param/max_slot_wal_keep_size/) ([Postgres replication docs](https://www.postgresql.org/docs/current/runtime-config-replication.html)) (new in 13, default value is `-1` which means disabled) but initially it's not set. `wal_keep_size`, `max_slot_wal_keep_size`, and `max_wal_size` were all updated going forward.

 The team was also able to reproduce problematic high CPU usage under synthetic load testing, during vacuum.
 A variety of theories for the high CPU use were analyzed over the summer of 2025, but ultimately none had very strong evidence.
-RDS Postgres limits access to the underlying host OS making it impossible to directly use [Linux profiling tools like perf](https://perfwiki.github.io/main/).
+RDS Postgres limits access to the underlying host OS making it impossible to directly use [Linux profiling tools like perf](https://perfwiki.github.io/main/) (as compared with something like running community Postgres on EC2).
+Despite that limitation, the team wanted to stick with RDS for its other benefits.

-In exploring alternative designs, the team began creating proofs of concept for sharding Postgres to get the benefits of more instances.
+In exploring multi-instance designs, the team began creating proofs of concept for sharding Postgres from the application.
 Various approaches were explored, but the team heavily preferred mature solutions and a high degree of owner-operator control, thus a custom solution with Ruby on Rails framework capabilities had the lowest friction.

 Ruby on Rails [Horizontal Sharding](https://guides.rubyonrails.org/active_record_multiple_databases.html#horizontal-sharding) was partially built out and could have been a viable solution, but ultimately was not chosen.